Siege of Medina: Siege

 These armies had elements of British and French officers attached to them who provided technical military advice.
-One of these officers was the infamous T. E. Lawrence.
+One of these officers was the famous T. E. Lawrence.
 Over the course of 1917-1918, the Arabs numerously attempted to sabotage the Hejaz Railway.
 Ottoman garrisons of the isolated small train stations withstood the continuous night attacks and secured the tracks against increasing number of strikes (around 130 major attacks in 1917 and hundreds in 1918 including exploding more than 300 bombs on 30 April 1918).
 The Arabs aided the British wherever they can, their efforts paved the way for the British annexation of the Levant.

 With the resignation of the Ottoman Empire from the war with the Armistice of Mudros between Ottoman Empire and Entente on 30 October 1918, it was expected that Fahreddin Pasha would also surrender.
 He refused and did not surrender even after the end of the war despite pleas from the Ottoman sultan.
 He held the city until 72 days after the end of the war.